approvals/ApprovalTests.cpp/doc/mdsource/Contributing.source.md

 ### Checking the documentation

+There is a "markdown-link-check" github workflow that checks for broken links all in the Markdown files.
+It checks for missing file names, but will not detect missing anchors.

 The script [fix_markdown.sh](/fix_markdown.sh) can be used to do some checks of the Markdown documentation files.

 ## Releases